SilkRose/Pony/stories/dehorned-dewinged/dehorned-dewinged.md

 Her horn being ground down to nothing.

-A sander removing any trace of a horn ever existed.
+A sander removing any trace of a horn.

 Every last connection from the brain to the horn, cut.